serengil/chefboost/README.md

 # Support

-There are many ways to support a project - starring the GitHub repos is one.
+There are many ways to support a project - starring the GitHub repos is just one.

 # Licence